Human Resource Specialist

 - Exchange critical safety information.

-- Communicate transfer of authority through established chain of command.
+- Communicate transfer of authority through the established chain of command.